HTD-Health/playbook-OUTDATED/helpful-english-phrases.md

 - I understand, but ... / I realize you..., but...

 ### Requests and Apologies
-- I will ned a little more time.
+- I will need a little more time.
 - I will be handing in my assignment a day late
 - I hope you'll give me the weekend to finish my assignment
 - I would like to remind you of my reference letter